Salvador Nasralla: 2017 presidential campaign

-In the 2017 presidential election he represented the left-wing coalition, gaining only slightly fewer votes than the incumbent winner.
+In the 2017 presidential election, he represented the left-wing coalition, gaining only slightly fewer votes than the incumbent winner.
 Despite allegations of widespread irregularities, the United States recognised the reelection of President Juan Orlando Hernández (often abbreviated as JOH).
 The protests continued into February 2018, resulting in dozens of deaths and substantial economic losses due to damage to businesses.
 Both the Opposition Alliance and the Liberal Party rejected the official results, proclaiming Nasralla as the legitimate winner of the election.

-Winner, 2017 general elections

 According to documents declassified in May 2023 by prosecutors in New York, the 2017 presidential election in Honduras involved significant electoral fraud.
 These documents were part of the trial against the former President Juan Orlando Hernández (often abbreviated as JOH), who was accused of using drug trafficking proceeds to secure his re-election.
 Prosecutors allege that Hernández and his drug trafficking allies funneled millions of dollars from drug operations to ensure he remained in power and that his large-scale cocaine activities continued without interference.

 Similar to the 2013 elections, it is claimed that Hernández used this illicit money to bribe election officials and manipulate vote counts.
 The allegations include shutting down the electoral computer system with the assistance of an engineer to alter the results in favor of Hernández.
 Despite official results showing Hernández as the winner, the declassified documents and allegations suggest that Salvador Nasralla, the opposition candidate, actually won a majority of the vote, holding 57% according to the New York prosecutors' assessment.
-These findings support Nasralla's own claims of fraud both before and after the 2017 elections, suggesting that he was the legitimate winner and should have been the president-elect of Honduras for the term beginning in 2017.
+These findings support Nasralla's own claims of fraud both before and after the 2017 elections, suggesting that he was the legitimate winner and should have been the president-elect of Honduras for the term beginning in 2018.